kaiiboraka/Aseprite_Hitbox_Editor/README.md

 # Aseprite Hitbox Editor
-A lua script for Aseprite for easily creating usable hitbox data for pixel art animations.
+A plugin/script for Aseprite for easily creating usable hitbox data for pixel art animations.

 ## Toolbar Functionality